 The contemporary microfinance movement began in South Asia in the 1970s in response to poverty affecting the rural population of Bangladesh.
 The microfinance movement grew exponentially during the 1990s as institutions expanded to offer services to an increasing number of beneficiaries.
 At this time, a great number of low-income families in Bangladesh were served by the microfinance providers.
 This expansion in Bangladesh continued to grow through the turn of the century, while in India, a microfinance system based on self-help groups began to gain momentum.
-Within the South Asian region, other countries were slower to join the microfinance movement, but there are now also established and active microfinance, as with many fields, context has been a significant factor in determining the specific and distinctive characteristics of policy and practice.
+Within the South Asian region, other countries were slower to join the microfinance movement, but there are now also established and active microfinance sectors in Pakistan, Afghanistan, Sri Lanka and elsewhere.
+In microfinance, as with many fields, context has been a significant factor in determining the specific and distinctive characteristics of policy and practice.
 In South Asia, modern microfinance began at a time when poverty was being extensively researched.
 South Asian microfinance is therefore firmly rooted in the poverty discourse as opposed to a branch of the commercial banking industry.